-Please Note: All HMOs with five or more occupiers forming two or more households will require a licence under the Housing Act 2004.
+All HMOs with five or more occupiers forming two or more households will require a licence under the Housing Act 2004.

-Please note: if you are an owner of a property and you intend to use a property as a HMO then you may need planning permission for change of use.
+If you are an owner of a property and you intend to use a property as a HMO then you may need planning permission for change of use.
 You should contact the Planning Department on 01206 282424 for further information.

 What does the Council do about HMOs in its district?

 The Private Sector Housing team regularly inspects HMOs.
-These inspections are prioritised so that the higher risk premises (the licensable HMOs and any non-licensable HMOs with a poor history, or managed by someone with a poor record) will be inspected more often.
+These inspections are prioritised so that the higher-risk premises (the licensable HMOs and any non-licensable HMOs with a poor history, or managed by someone with a poor record) will be inspected more often.
 Any complaint about the conditions in an HMO, whether licensed or not, will be investigated.